seahorce-scidac/REMORA/Docs/sphinx_doc/testing.rst

 Testing and verification of REMORA can be performed using CTest, which is included in the CMake build system.
 If one builds REMORA with CMake, the testing suite, and the verification suite, can be enabled during the CMake configure step.

-An example ``cmake`` configure command performed in the ``Build`` directory in REMORA is shown below with options relevant to the testing suite:
+An example ``cmake`` configure/build command performed in the ``Build`` directory in REMORA is shown below with options relevant to the testing suite:

 ::